Combining clustering of variables and feature selection using random forests: Description of the methodology

 \subsection{Clustering of variables}

 The objective of clustering of variables is to sort variables into homogeneous clusters, that is to construct clusters of variables which are strongly related to each other and thus provide similar information.
 The idea is to summarize all the variables belonging to a cluster by a synthetic numerical variable which is the most ``linked'' to all the variables within this cluster.
-In this section, we focus on a method devoted to the clustering of variables with no restriction on the type (numerical or categorical) of the variables.
-The clustering approach relies on an homogeneity criterion of a cluster and then on an homogeneity criterion of a partition.
-This criterion is based on the \b{PCAmix} method, a simple SVD (Singular Value Decomposition) version of the method PCAMIX introduced first by \citet{kiers1991simple}. \b{PCAmix} is a principal component analysis method for a mixture of categorical and numerical variables which includes the ordinary principal component analysis (PCA) and multiple correspondence analysis (MCA) as special cases, see \citet{Chavent12a} for details.
-More precisely, the ascendant hierarchical clustering algorithm implemented in the package {\tt ClustOfVar} is used in the proposed methodology and presented hereafter, but the $k$-means type algorithm could also have been used.
-For seek of simplicity, the name \b{CoV} is used in the rest of the paper to refer to the hierarchical clustering method implemented in the package \c{ClustOfVar}.
+In this section, we focus on a clustering method based on the principal component analysis method \b{PCAmix} \citep{kiers1991simple, Chavent12a} defined for a mixture of categorical and numerical variables.
+More precisely, we present the ascendant hierarchical clustering algorithm implemented in the R \citep{Rcoreteam} package {\tt ClustOfVar} \citep{Chavent12b}.

-Note that like PCA, \b{CoV} is a dimension reduction method but, contrary to PCA, it can be an helpful tool for variable selection.
+Note that like PCA, \b{CoV} is a dimension reduction method but, contrary to PCA, it can be helpful for variable selection.
 Indeed, each synthetic variable of \b{CoV} is a linear combination of a subset of variables (the variables within the corresponding cluster) whereas the principal components in PCA are linear combination of all the original variables.
-Selecting synthetic variables of \b{CoV} means selecting of subsets of original variables, which is not the case when selecting principal components in PCA.
+Hence, selecting synthetic variables of \b{CoV} means selecting of subsets of original variables, which is not the case when selecting principal components in PCA.